Frequently Asked questions

 Reviewed by Daryoosh Khashayar, ABOTA Member, founder and managing partner of Khashayar Law Group — Last updated May 2026.

-Whether Uber or Lyft can be named as a direct defendant (rather than just as the insurer of record) depends on the driver’s classification at the moment of the crash and the specific facts.
-California law in this area has evolved rapidly through litigation under Assembly Bill 5 (AB-5), Proposition 22, and a series of California Supreme Court and appellate decisions.
-The state of the law as of 2026: direct vicarious liability for the driver’s on-the-job negligence is limited by the independent-contractor classification, but direct corporate liability remains available for the company’s own conduct — particularly negligent hiring, negligent retention, and inadequate background checks.
+Whether the rideshare company itself can be named as a direct defendant, rather than the insurer of record, depends on the driver’s classification at the time of the crash and the specific facts.
+California law in this area continues to evolve through legislation (including Proposition 22) and ongoing litigation.
+Direct corporate liability remains available for the company’s own conduct — particularly negligent hiring or retention if the driver had a disqualifying record under PUC §5445.2.

 On this page